from Los Angeles Office Podcast

-The law school you went to matters surprisingly little the longer you are out of law school.
+The law school you went to matters surprisingly little the longer you are out of school.
 In fact, better law schools are often a detriment to attorneys practicing law for an extended length of time.
-Many attorneys who went to great law schools think that they will get special treatment due to having attended top law schools.
+Many attorneys who went to great law schools think that they will get special treatment due to having attended one of them.
 They are quickly disabused of this notion after the cold, hard facts of practicing in the real world wear off.
-This is a competitive game and there are far more important things than top law school credentials at stake.
-In fact, if you think your law school matters—and act like it around people higher up who went to lesser law schools—they will quickly crush you with poor reviews, no assignments and so forth.
-Your law school will quickly become something that becomes your demise and not something that helps you.
+This is a competitive game and there are far more important things than top school credentials at stake.
+In fact, if you think your school matters and act like it around people higher up who went to lesser law schools, they will quickly crush you with poor reviews, no assignments, and so forth.
+Your school will quickly become something that leads to your demise and not something that helps you.

-There are far more important factors law firms look at if you want to practice law for a long period of time with a good firm (actually, any firm!) than the law school you went to.
-I cannot tell you how little law school matters in the real world.
-There are numerous things that matter far more.
+There are far more important factors firms look at if you want to practice law for a long period of time with a good firm (actually, any firm!) than the school you went to.
+I cannot tell you how little school matters in the real world.
+Numerous things matter far more.

-Law schools are important when you are in law school applying for jobs, because this is really the only basis the hiring law firm has for comparison.
-The idea they have is that someone from Harvard is better than someone from another lower-ranked school such as the University of Kentucky.
+Law schools are important when you are in school applying for jobs because this is really the only basis the hiring firms have for comparison.
+The idea they have is that someone from Harvard is better than someone from a lower-ranked school such as the University of Kentucky.
 There is no other basis for comparison this early on in someone's legal career.
-As time passes, factors other than the law school you went to become far more important.
+As time passes, factors other than the school you went to become far more important.